If a dog fouls on public land, it is the responsibility of the person in charge of the dog to pick up the mess.

 Dog faeces should be picked up using a dog poo bag or 'poop scoop'.
 Carrier bags or nappy sacks can also be used.

-You can bag it and put it in a litter bin, or double bag it so that you can take it home to put in with your normal refuse bin.
+You can bag it and put it in a litter bin, or double bag it so that you can take it home to put in with your normal rubbish bin.

 Often dog fouling is caused by people not watching their dog and not realising that it has fouled.
 If you own a dog, you are responsible for it, whether it's on or off the lead.
 Be aware of where your dog is and what it's doing at all times.